Byron Maxwell: 2016

-On March 9, 2016, the Philadelphia Eagles traded Maxwell, linebacker Kiko Alonso, and a first round draft pick (13th overall) to the Miami Dolphins in exchange for the Dolphins' first round draft pick (eighth overall) of the 2016 NFL Draft.
+On March 9, 2016, the Philadelphia Eagles traded Maxwell, linebacker Kiko Alonso, and a first round draft pick (13th overall) to the Miami Dolphins in exchange for the Dolphins' first round draft pick (eighth overall) of the 2016 NFL draft.
 The Miami Dolphins used the first round pick (13th overall) they received to draft offensive tackle Laremy Tunsil and the Eagles used their first round pick to trade up and draft quarterback Carson Wentz with the second overall pick.

 Head coach Adam Gase named Maxwell and Xavien Howard the starting cornerbacks to start the 2016 regular season.
 In Week 3, he collected a season-high seven combined tackles and made three pass deflections during a 30–24 win against the Cleveland Browns.
 He was benched for the Dolphins' Week 4 loss to the Cincinnati Bengals and was inactive as a healthy scratch with Tony Lippett starting in his place.
 Maxwell returned as a starter in Week 6 after Xavien Howard was placed on injured reserve due to a torn meniscus.
 In Week 10, Maxwell had five solo tackles, two pass deflections, and made his first interception as a member of the Dolphins during a 31–24 victory at the San Diego Chargers.
 On December 17, 2016, Maxwell injured his ankle during the first half of a Week 15 victory at the New York Jets and was inactive for the last two games (Weeks 16–17) of the regular season.
 Maxwell finished the 2016 season with 53 combined tackles (43 solo), a career-high 15 passes defensed, four forced fumbles, and two interceptions in 13 games and 13 starts.
-Pro Football Focus gave Maxwell an overall grade of 84.7, which ranked tenth among all qualifying cornerbacks in 2016.